 All of the hub motor boards function almost identical to a regular longboard with very little to no additional rolling resistance, with a negligible difference between the different models.
 As for the belt driven boards, there is a noticeable increase in rolling resistance, but none that stand apart from the group; The exception being the Metroboard which has a significant increase in rolling resistance.

-The Metroboard Slim Stealth Edition took home the top score in this metric, earning an exceptionally good 8 out of 10.
-This board made it more than 5 miles further than its next closest competitor, with a maximum range of 23.4 mph, with a riding profile of 5 beeps out of 9.
+The Metroboard Slim Stealth Edition took home the second highest score in this metric, earning an exceptionally good 8 out of 10.
+This board has a maximum range of 23.4 mph, with a riding profile of 5 beeps out of 9, putting it close to the top of the group.
 We did notice that this board started to slow down around the 20-mile mark, maxing out at around 13 mph with the throttle held at 100%.
 This board had about an average time to charge the batteries, taking around 2 hours, 40 minutes in our test.

-Right on the heels of the Metroboard was the Evolve GT Bamboo Street and the Halo Board Carbon Edition with a score of 7 out of 10, the Evolve went for a total of 18.2 miles before throwing in the towel.
-We particularly liked that this board maintained its speed the whole time, unlike almost every other board that we tested.
+The Evolve GT and the Boosted Plus tied for third place in our Range metric, both meriting a 7 out of 10 for their efforts.
+The Evolve GT went for a total of 18.2 miles failing to operate, though we did like that this board maintained its speed right until the very end.
+This is a bit of a rarity, as almost every other board that we tested began to slow down well before the battery drained.
 Most other models would start slowing down around the 50% mark and then would almost be unusably slow for the last few miles before the battery died.
 The Evolve took approximately 3 hours, 40 minutes to completely charge, though an upgraded, 80-minute fast charger is available to purchase as an upgrade.

-Next was the Inboard, lasting for a measly 6.3 miles and took 90 minutes to recharge.
-Finally, the Blink S had an effective range of around 6.7 miles, making it slightly further then the Inboard.
-The Blink S took about 80 minutes to completely recharge.
+The other two boards performed very comparably, with the Inboard, lasting for 6.3 miles and took 90 minutes to recharge and the Blink S had an effective range of around 6.7 miles, making it slightly further than the Inboard.
+However, it took slightly less time to charge at 80 minutes.

 This metric basically encompassed how each board felt, in both ideal and difficult conditions.
 We evaluated the comfort of each board, as well as which models we were drawn to over and over again, that possessed that certain je ne sais quoi.
 We also assessed how each board fared in the face of adversity — how it handled traversing bumpy terrain and if it could successfully clear unexpected cracks in the road.
 You can see how each board ranked in the chart below.

-The Evolve GT handled rough road the best out of the traditional skateboard designs, just slightly better than the Boosted.
+The Evolve GTX handled rough road the best out of the traditional skateboard designs, just slightly better than the GT or the Boosted Plus.

 Following closely behind the top boards, the Metroboard and the Inboard both earned a 6 out of 10.
 The Metroboard just wasn't quite as comfortable to ride around, and though we did like this model, we just weren't drawn to it quite as much as some of the others.
 It does a good job handling the bumpy terrain, about as good as the Boosted, but watch out if you hit an unexpected crack.
 This board has super low clearance, and the motor will bottom out easily on large cracks — enough to send you flying if you aren't careful!